electrikmilk/fidget/README.md

 ./run.sh
 ```

-This is mainly run on Linux, I have yet to try it on other platforms.
+This is mainly run on Linux; I have yet to try it on other platforms.
 Basically, the boot process may be Linux x86 specific.

+It does not build on macOS currently.

 Just for fun :)